GSA/idmanagement.gov/_ficampmo/ficampmo.md

 - **Facilitate Communications and Information Sharing:** acts as a vehicle for cross-government collaboration by sharing information, lessons learned, and best practices related to ICAM.

 ### Membership and Meetings
 Membership is open to federal agency employees with a .gov or .mil email address.
 Contractors are permitted to join on a case-by-case basis.
 See the [ICAMSC Meeting Page on Connect.gov](https://community.connect.gov/display/Egov/ICAMSC+Meeting+Materials){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for more information.
 Access to the page requires a multifactor authentication using a PIV/CAC.
-See the ICAMSC Charter (PDF, September 2023) for information on membership requirements, voting rights, etc.
+See the [ICAMSC Charter (PDF, September 2023)]({{site.baseurl}}/docs/202309-charter-icamsc.pdf){:target="_blank"}{:rel="noopener noreferrer"} for information on membership requirements, voting rights, etc.

 ### ICAMSC Working Groups